Heritage Chinese Beginner III

 Hot Topics in China (Advanced Speaking & Reading)

-This course is designed for those who have achieved an overall advanced level of proficiency in the Chinese language and wish to enhance their speaking fluency and sophistication.
-Students will be fully engaged in discussions on a variety of reading topics about China’s economy, politics, social problems, and cultural issues.
-The instructor has designed this course to help students not only to improve Chinese language proficiency but also to understand the magnitude of influence these trends have on China’s business world and society.
+This course is designed for those who have achieved an overall high intermediate to advanced level of proficiency in the Chinese language and wish to advance their spoken fluency and sophistication.
+Students will be fully engaged in discussions on a variety of reading topics about China’s economy, politics, social and cultural issues.

 NO textbook is required for this class.
 Materials will be provided in class.